Maple-Lazuli/USAF-SDI-Project1/README.md

 ### About the generated data
 The generated data fake data on 10000 service members.
 The script used to create the data can be found under the *generateData* directory

+## TO DO

+modify the data to generate integers as userIDs